We have the hardware; we have the software – but where are the company guidelines for video conferencing culture?

-These are some the factors you should be tracking:
+These are some of the factors you should be tracking:

 - Is everyone able to start virtual meetings on time?

-- Are the conferencing platforms used secure for business use and sharing of company data?
+- Are the conferencing platforms used securely for business use and sharing of company data?

 - Are people attending the meetings they’re scheduled for?